oysstu/sture2019a_minerals/README.md

 - scikit-learn (tested: 0.21.3)

+### Data
+The default paths of the scripts in this repository expects a folder called *data* with the following subdirectories; *masks*, *model* and *samples*.
+These folders contain png-files denoting the masks in which reflectance curves are calculated from, a Gaussian process model / calibration data, and UHI data from the respective samples.
+The paths can be modified in the scripts if necessary.

+### Scripts
+The following main scripts are available

 #### download.py
 Downloads a zip archive containing UHI data and pre-computed calibration data.
 The archive is extracted in the project folder.